gogoair/artifactorypurge/docs/getting_started.rst

 These will be loaded in at the beginning of a run and raise an exception if these environment variables are missing.

+In addition, Lavatory supports the ability to send Slack notifications with optional environment variables (both of which must be set):

+``SLACK_API_TOKEN`` - Slack API Token

+``SLACK_CHANNEL`` - Slack Channel to Post Notification to

 Purging Artifacts
 -----------------